GAMS-dev/gamspy/docs/user/basics/set.rst

           |
           - j - jj - jjj

-Observe that the universal set is assumed to be ordered and operators for ordered sets such :ref:`ord <card_ord>`, :ref:`lag and lead <lag_lead>` may be applied to any sets aliased with the universal set.
+Observe that the universal set is assumed to be ordered and operators for ordered sets such as :meth:`Ord <gamspy.Ord>` and :meth:`Lag/Lead <gamspy.Set.lag>` may be applied to any sets aliased with the universal set.